stefankeys/OtakingHugo/content/diary/2022/april.md

 A shared grievance will not lead to understanding.
 If anything it will lead to disagreement about which is the right answer.

-Gundam X and some comments by my [co-host](https://www.youtube.com/channel/UCA4gWcOoz_FXrtTEemTOtfw) [Heraclius ](https://heraclius.substack.com/)made me realise that "Newtypes" in Gundam are just a stand-in for extreme ideologues/beliefs, often of a universal nature and elitist kind, small groups of people who think they'll lead humanity to the next stage of history by themselves rather than with everyone.
+Gundam X and some comments by my [co-host](https://www.youtube.com/channel/UCA4gWcOoz_FXrtTEemTOtfw) [Heraclius ](https://heraclius.substack.com/)made me realise that "Newtypes" in Gundam are just a stand-in for extreme ideologues/beliefs, often of a universal nature and elitist kind, small groups of people who think they'll lead humanity to the next stypee of history by themselves rather than with everyone.

 I can't help but feel that newtypes is also a parallel for otaku themselves.
 Because it is not only a negative thing.